 When you dream about La Dolce Vita you may be thinking it is too out of reach, that life in Italy is just a little too lush.
-But let’s face the facts, is Italy expensive?
+But let’s face the facts, is living in Italy expensive?
 Not as much as you may think!

 First, we need to face that the idea of “expensive” may depend a lot on where you are coming from, if you are coming from UK, US, Canada, or even hopping the border from Switzerland, you’ll notice that day to day expenses in Italy are way lower than you may be used to (hello 1 euro coffee, 4 euro spritz?!).
-But there are some more factors to take into consideration when answering the question is Italy expensive.
+But there are some more factors to take into consideration when answering the question is living in Italy expensive.

 Where are you thinking about living?